 Provision is available for refrigerated vehicles.
-No idling is permitted by refrigerated vehicles as engines of all stationary vehicles must be switched off while on site.
+No idling is permitted by vehicles as engines of all stationary vehicles must be switched off while on site.
 Refrigerated vehicles may plug in to power hook ups on site should they need to maintain temperature while on site.

-The Sevington and Waterbrook sites are in use as inland border facilities sites at the same time on a limited basis for a temporary period of two months from 1 January 2021 until the end of February 2021.
-Following the end of the dual operation, Waterbrook will remain as a contingency measure in the event that the Sevington site is not available until the 31 December 2022.
+The dual use of Sevington and Waterbrook sites as inland border facilities sites ceased in February 2021.
+Waterbrook will remain as a contingency measure in the event that the Sevington site is not available until the 31 December 2022.

-There are examination facilities on site, and it is anticipated that some consignments that are brought to the site will need a physical examination.
-HMRC operations will be relocated to Sevington by the end of Feb 2021 as originally intended.
+There are examination facilities on site, and it is anticipated that some consignments that are brought to the site will need a physical examination by both HMRC and Defra.

-The Operational Management Plan (OMP) is in place and sets out how the site is managed and operated safely, including in relation to any hazardous materials.
+An Operational Management Plan has been developed for the inland border facility which explains how the site will be managed and operated safely, including in relation to any hazardous materials.
 A summary of the OMP is available here

 The number of HGVs that can be stationed at Sevington at any one time is limited to 1,700 for 6 months, reducing to 950 HGVs after July 2021.